scieloorg/graph-data-experiment/README.md

 To run multiple containers at once with the same server above, the `GD_JWK_OCTET` variable should be replaced to be the same in all the instances/containers.

+The default host and port mapping can be configured with the `GD_HOST` and `GD_PORT` environment variables.

+Instead of environment variables, one can use docker secrets with the same variable name when running in a swarm.